 They are stronger than they look and can become particularly active during feeding times, so rocks should be firmly set in place to avoid being knocked down.

 With regards to substrate – this is a matter of personal preference.
-They can produce a lot of waste and therefore many people prefer to keep a bare bottomed tank, however eels may like burying themselves in the substrate.
+They can produce a lot of waste and therefore many people prefer to keep a bare-bottomed tank, however, a saltwater aquarium eel may like burying itself in the substrate.